-Since color changes over time as a natural process, for me, a retouch means "a correction”.
-During the consultation it is important to establish that if you are doing a touch up you can not be 100% responsible for the final result, because you are working on a pre-existing basis.
+Since color changes over time as a natural process, for me, most of the time a retouch means "a correction”.
+During the consultation, it is important to establish that if you are doing a touch up you can not be 100% responsible for the final result, because you are working on a pre-existing basis.

-When you see that your client arrives with reddish, bluish, grayish or violet eyebrows you can not simply apply a brown color on top.
+When you see that your client arrives with reddish, bluish, grayish, or violet eyebrows you can not simply apply brown color on top.
 If you do it, the color that she had, will appear again.
 For this reason, you must neutralize it before applying the desired brown color.
-Of course there are more complicated cases where you need to modify the shape as well, but this is another topic of conversation.
+Of course, there are more complicated cases where you need to modify the shape as well, but this is another topic of conversation.